vvaltchev/mylang/README.md

 #### `reverse(array)`
 Reverse the given array in-place and returns it.
 Like `sort()`, if the given argument is const, it will be cloned before reversing.
-Therefore, it can used during const-evaluation.
+Therefore, it can be used during const-evaluation.

 #### `sum(array, [key_func])`
 Apply the `+` operator sequentially to all elements in the given array and